insightcrunch/insightcrunch/_posts/2010-06-29-pedestrian-follows-google-maps-gets-run-over-and-sues-google-for-100000.md

 date: 2010-06-29
 categories: ["Leisure"]
 tags: ["Google", "Surfing"]
-excerpt: "Hugh Pickens writes \\"The Toronto Star reports that a Utah woman is suing Google for more than $100,000 in damages, [claiming its maps function gave her..."
+excerpt: "Hugh Pickens writes 'The Toronto Star reports that a Utah woman is suing Google for more than $100,000 in damages, claiming its maps function gave her...'"
 image: "/assets/images/blog/blog-21.webp"
 reading_time: 1
 author: "Insight Crunch Team"